isabella232/offer-decisioning.en/help/offer-library/creating-personalized-offers.md

 * **[!UICONTROL Duplicate]**: creates an offer with the same properties, representations, eligibility rules and constraints.
 By default, the new offer has the **[!UICONTROL Draft]** status. <!--or the same status? to check-->
 * **[!UICONTROL Delete]**: removes the offer from the list.
 If the offer is used in one or more collections, it cannot be deleted.
 You must remove the offer from any collection(s) first.

-    >[!WARNING]
+    >[!CAUTION]
     >
-    >The offer and its content are not accessible anymore.
+    >The offer and its content will not be accessible anymore.
 This action cannot be undone. <!--to check-->

 * **[!UICONTROL Archive]**: set the offer status to **[!UICONTROL Archived]**.
 The offer is still available from the list, but you cannot set its status back to **[!UICONTROL Draft]** or **[!UICONTROL Approved]**.
 You can only duplicate or delete it.